Do you freeze when someone asks about your strengths and skills?

 Risk prediction and management

-Risk management is the process of forecasting any financial risks that might occur before they become a reality.
-In addition to forecasting these issues, risk management includes coming up with potential solutions to help avoid or minimize their impacts.
+Risk analysis and management is forecasting any financial risks that might occur before they become a reality.
+In addition to forecasting these issues, risk management includes developing potential solutions to help avoid or minimize their impacts.

-Risk management strategies are a great way to ensure you have the capacity to recover from things that haven’t happened yet.
-By forecasting troubles and readying your company for anything, you’re able to solve problems before they happen.
+Risk management strategies are a great way to ensure you can recover from things that haven’t happened yet.
+By forecasting troubles and readying your company for anything, you can solve problems before they happen.

 Risk management does not necessarily have to be narrowed down to financial trouble.
 Especially as a project manager, much of your team’s success depends on its ability to meet due dates.